Budget-limited distribution learning in multifidelity problems

 From the statistical point of view, our approach could be viewed as ``semi-parametric'' (though this terminology should not be conflated with notions of semi-parametric regression analyses \cite{Robinson_1988}).
-That is, while we do not prescribe a target family of parametric distributions for $Y$ and we learn a non-parametric distribution for a regression residual discrepancy term, we do express the distribution of $Y$ parametrically with respect to the (unknown) distributions of low-fidelity models $X_i$, $i \in \{1, \ldots, n\}$.
+That is, while we do not prescribe a target family of parametric distributions for the high-fidelity model $Y$ and we learn a non-parametric distribution for a regression residual discrepancy term, we do express the distribution of $Y$ parametrically with respect to the (unknown) distributions of low-fidelity models $X_i$, $i \in \{1, \ldots, n\}$.